bradallenfisher/dmd-course-materials/topics/design.md

-# Design
+# Design Principles
 There is one central idea that is reiterated in countless books about design.
-The notion is this – everything a person experiences, from the time they wake up to the time they go to bed, has been designed by someone.
+The notion is this; everything a person experiences, from the time they wake up to the time they go to bed, has been designed by someone.
 Steve Jobs famously recounts this idea,

 > When you grow up you tend to get told the world is the way it is and you're life is just to live your life inside the world.
 >